begluk/jekyll-now/_posts/2021-11-15-Best-Budget-Mechanical-Keyboards-Nov-2021.md

 - Hot-swappable switches

 Cons:
-- Keycap wiggle, although minimal, is noticable
+- Keycap wiggle, although minimal, is noticeable

 <a href="https://www.amazon.com/RK-ROYAL-KLUDGE-Ultra-Compact-Switch-White/dp/B0832CZNS5" class="buybutton">RK Royal Kludge RK61 on Amazon</a>

 ### 3. DIERYA DK63
 ![]({{site.baseurl}}/images/DIERYA-DK63.jpg)

 Another great 60% keyboard!
 The **DIERYA DK63** keyboard is a compact wireless keyboard suitable for all kinds of tasks.
-It's great build and even better bang for the buck makes it a viable option for budget gamers.
-It has a long lasting 1900mAh battery and 8 RGB effects
+Its great build and even better bang for the buck make it a viable option for budget gamers.
+It has a long-lasting 1900mAh battery and 8 RGB effects

 Pros:
 - Compact